Skip to main content

 Gain practical experience and develop specialist skills that give you an advantage in the job market.

-• The skills to service and repair mechanical and electrical systems of mobile plant earthmoving and construction equipment
+• Skills to service and repair mechanical and electrical systems in mobile plant earthmoving and construction equipment.

-• Experience in troubleshooting issues in a supportive learning environment
+• Experience solving problems in a supportive learning environment.

-• The tools to enter a career in the mining, construction, agriculture or automotive retail industries
+• Tools to start a career in mining, construction, agriculture or automotive retail.

 Entry requirements